Intellique/storiq-netcardconfig/README.md

 dpkg --build .  ../storiq-netcarconfig_<version>_all.deb

 And install the package.
-The resulting package works at least from Debian 7 (Wheezy) to Debian 10 (Buster).
+The resulting package works at least from Debian 7 (Stretch) to Debian 10 (Buster).